FreshX-GmbH/melnor_decloudify/README.md

 # Warning

 This is code under development and not yet 100% functional.
-Starting with the next summer season i will hopefully finish it.
+Starting with the next summer season, when i need the device again, i will hopefully finish it.
 If you have questions or want to discuss the protocol contact me at kai+melnor at freshx dot de.

 # Intro